Unemployment claims in Massachusetts increased last week

 Initial filings for unemployment benefits in Massachusetts rose last week compared with the week prior, the U.S. Department of Labor said Thursday.

-Delaware saw the largest percentage increase in weekly claims, with claims jumping by 131.2%.
-Virgin Islands, meanwhile, saw the largest percentage drop in new claims, with claims dropping by 54.7%.
+Vermont saw the largest percentage increase in weekly claims, with claims jumping by 268.4%.
+Delaware, meanwhile, saw the largest percentage drop in new claims, with claims dropping by 38.1%.

 The USA TODAY Network is publishing localized versions of this story on its news sites across the country, generated with data from the U.S. Department of Labor's weekly unemployment insurance claims report.

-This article originally appeared on Gardner News: Unemployment claims in Massachusetts increased last week
+This article originally appeared on MetroWest Daily News: Unemployment claims in Massachusetts increased last week